 Founded in 2004, Demandware was acquired by Salesforce in 2016 for $2.8B.
 The company was subsequently renamed to Salesforce Commerce Cloud.

-If James Bond doesn't wanna waste precious time on designing and building his store, he can entrust this piece of work to a digital agency, specialized in Salesforce Commerce Cloud development.
+If James Bond doesn't wanna waste precious time on designing and building his store, he can entrust this piece of work and hire a Salesforce developer.

 Salesforce unites marketing, sales, commerce, service, and IT teams from anywhere with Customer 360 — one integrated CRM platform that powers its entire suite of connected apps.